GUIDE

 Monetizing your app effectively

-In March 2024, 96.99% of Android apps and 95.1% of iOS apps were free at the point of download.
-This is clear proof that the vast majority of app developers opt to implement monetization within the app environment itself, rather than as a barrier to entry.
+This is a strong indicator that the vast majority of app developers opt to implement monetization within the app environment itself, rather than as a barrier to entry.
 This means that the app has a chance to prove its worth to a user before there is any question of an investment on their part, and puts the onus on a seamless user experience and an app that offers real value.

 The abundance of free apps also means that competition is fierce—there is every chance a user could move on to an alternative free app if not immediately impressed by your app’s offering.